- A letter from our Rector

 We encourage you to start by reading this document - it contains questions for your family to ponder before (if possible/desired) and at the meeting with your Bereavement Family Coordinator.

 Next, we encourage you to read over (and print/begin to fill out, if desired - not required) the funeral planning form.
 This is the document the Bereavement Family Coordinator will fill out with you at your meeting with them.
+There are two methods to complete the planning form:

 If needed when planning (see funeral planning form above), here are some ideas of prayers to include on the program.